-Ottawa police get reinforcements as anti vax convoy arrives
+Ottawa police get reinforcements as anti-vax convoy arrives

 Unvaccinated or partially vaccinated foreign national truck drivers who do not have a right to re-enter are turned away at the border and directed back to the United States.
 The U.S. now also requires Canadian truckers to provide proof of vaccination to enter that country.

 The Canadian Trucking Alliance has disavowed the protest and said more than 85% of truckers are vaccinated.
-Many truckers have also posted on social media they continue to do their jobs and that the convoy doesn’t speak for them.

-Canadian Public Safety Minister Marco Mendicino has warned people not to dismiss the protesters as simple freedom fighters, saying nobody wants to see the Parliament Hill demonstration descend into antigovernment violence.

-While the size of the convoy has been a source of debate, the Kingston Police Service said Friday morning that it had counted 17 full tractor trailers, 104 big rigs without trailers, 424 passenger vehicles and six recreational vehicles leaving the Ontario city for Ottawa.